Faculty Director

 MA in leadership and BA in human services, Concordia University, Saint Paul

 Carol Klempka has been a provider of higher education for over 25 years.
 She is faculty emeritus at Concordia University, having held the positions of program chair of the BA Business program and associate dean of the School of Continuing Studies.
-During that phase of her academic career, she developed curriculum in organizational behavior and mindful and authentic leadership behaviors, helping learners move along the continuum of self-directedness, honing their business skills and discovering their leadership potential.
+During that phase of her academic career, she developed curricula in organizational behavior and mindful and authentic leadership behaviors, helping learners move along the continuum of self-directedness, honing their business skills and discovering their leadership potential.
 She has been developing user-friendly, tech-forward, interactive systems of instruction for CCAPS since 2017.

 • ABUS 3051 – Career Search for the Professional Environment